openstack/swift/doc/source/deployment_guide.rst

-bind_port           6002        Port for server to bind to workers             1           Number of workers to fork user                swift       User to run as
+bind_port           6002        Port for server to bind to workers             1           Number of workers to fork user                swift       User to run as db_preallocation    on          Normally Swift will try to preallocate disk
+                                space for new SQLite databases to decrease fragmentation (at the cost of disk usage).
+You may turn this feature off here.
 ==================  ==========  =============================================

 [account-server]